reframe-hpc/reframe/docs/tutorial.rst

    ┕━━━━━━━━━━━━━┷━━━━━━━━━━━━━━━━━━━━━━━━━━━┷━━━━━━━━━━┷━━━━━━━━━┷━━━━━━━━━┙

 The grouping of the test cases, the aggregation and the actual columns shown in the final table are fully configurable.
-The exact syntax and the various posibilities are described in :ref:`performance-comparisons`.
+The exact syntax and the various posibilities are described in :ref:`querying-past-results`.

-You can also list the test cases that have run in a certain period of time by passing a :ref:`time period <time-period-syntax>` argument to :option:`--list-stored-testcases`.
+You can also list the test cases that have run in a certain period of time by passing a time period argument to :option:`--list-stored-testcases`.
 For example, the following will list the mean performance of all test cases that have run the last day:

 .. code-block:: bash